-In this presentation, recorded at QCon London, Paul Downey, who is Chief Web Services Architect for BT and a participant in many standards groups, talks about the Web and why he believes its architecture is superior to that of SOAP/WSDL-based Web services.
+In this presentation, recorded at QCon London, Paul Downey talks about the Web, its architecture and its suitability for creating systems as opposed to the world of SOAP/WSDL-based Web services.

-Security is all about trade-offs you make with your always limited resources, often a problem when designing a system or an after-thought.
-Only a few have the expertise to design good security and most development teams have no security expert.
-This talk focuses on Security Patterns for designing security in architectures, such as Role-based Access Control, Single Access Point, and Front Door.
+Security is about trade-offs.
+Only a few have the expertise to design good security.
+This talk focuses on Security Patterns, such as Role-based Access Control, Single Access Point, and Front Door.

-An Ajax application can go for several hours without leaving the original page.
-In this talk, Dave Crane explores ways to apply design patterns to the client tier, and how the use of patterns compares with the server-side.
-He examines the tension between maintaining server-control and delegating control to the client, and looks at the pros and cons of each architecture with real-world examples.
+In this talk, Dave Crane explores ways to apply design patterns to the client tier, how the use of patterns compares with the server-side and examines server-control vs client-control.

-In this presentation from QCon, Erik Meijer discuss C# 3.0 and LINQ with Objects, XML, and relational data using O/R mapping with a focus on composition.
-This is a more in depth discussion building on top of his "Democratizing the Cloud" presentation.
+In this presentation from QCon, Erik Meijer discuss C# 3.0 and LINQ with Objects, XML, and relational data.
+This is a more in depth discussion building on his "Democratizing the Cloud" presentation.

-In one of the most entertaining presentations on the topic ever, Dr. Jim Webber debunks myths about the mainstream ESB concept and explains how a lightweight approach can yield real benefits without giving in to vendor pressure.
-Jim claims that an ESB often ends up being just a thin veneer on an existing mess, and how an approach that doesn't put intelligence into the network is superior.
+In a very entertaining presentation, Jim Webber debunks myths about the ESB concept and explains how a lightweight approach can yield real benefits without giving in to vendor pressure.

 Christian Weyer provides a practical approach to realizing distributed solutions beyond the hype and 'Hello World'.
 Learn the basics of WCF and how to solve common problems in distributed systems.